|Academic and Student Success Services|

 In order to attend graduation, receive an official transcript, certificate or diploma, all debts owing to the College must be fully paid, all College property returned, and the student must have successfully completed his/her program requirements.
 The College reserves the right to withhold an official transcript, certificate or diploma from any candidate who has not met all of their financial or other obligations.
 The College reserves the right to determine who is eligible to attend convocation ceremonies.

 NOTE: Students enrolled in a program in progress and where final grades are not available at the time of graduation will be allowed to participate in the graduation ceremonies; however, they will be deemed provisional graduates.
-Students pursuing a double diploma, where field placement is a requirement of each program, must complete both placements and pay the prevailing fees.
+Students pursuing a double diploma, where field placement is a requirement of each program, must complete both placements and pay the associated fees.
 Please refer to the Ancillary Fees Schedule for the diploma/certificate replacement fee or visit the Student Services Office.

 3.6 Fieldwork/Clinical Placement Fee Information (Refer to Section 4.6)